MarcusHNBRN/KOOPERATIV/README.md

 # Kooperativ

-Hotel Kooperativ A is a unique establishment that draws its design inspiration from East German aesthetics, reflecting the architectural and cultural heritage of the region.
+Hotel Kooperativ is a unique establishment that draws its design inspiration from East German aesthetics, reflecting the architectural and cultural heritage of the region.

 # Code review